Stories indexed with the term ‘audit’

 Ann Arbor District Library board meeting (Nov.
 22, 2011): After pausing a project to redevelop the library’s downtown building three years ago, the AADL board voted at their November meeting to provide funds for consultants to help resume the process.

-Ann Arbor District Library's downtown building
+Ann Arbor District Library downtown building

-The Ann Arbor District Library's four-story downtown building, located on the northeast corner of Fifth and William.
+The Ann Arbor District Library four-story downtown building, located on the northeast corner of Fifth and William.
 The crane on the left is part of the construction of the underground parking structure to the north of the library.
 (Photos by the writer.)

 A transfer of $45,000 from the library’s fund balance to the administration’s consulting budget will be used to start the process for determining the future of the AADL’s downtown location, director Josie Parker told the board.
 In late 2008, economic conditions had prompted the board to call off plans to construct a new downtown building – a process that had been well underway.
 It’s time to start that discussion again, Parker said.